Fortnite Chapter 7 Season 3 Sprites: Every Sprite, Ability, and Drop Rate

 What is Sprite Dust used for?
 Sprite Dust is the currency that summons a Sprite you have already unlocked back into a match.
 Higher rarities and special variants cost more Dust, from 100 for a Rare starter up to 15,000 for a Mythic Gold or Gummy variant.

-What is the difference between Gold and Gummy Sprite variants?
-Both keep the Base ability.
-Gold adds bonus XP from eliminations, while Gummy adds 10% more Sprite Dust on extraction and is the rarest variant of all.
+What is the difference between the Gold, Gummy, and Galaxy Sprite variants?
+All three keep the Base ability and stack one bonus effect.
+Gold adds 3x bonus XP from eliminations, Gummy adds 20% more Sprite Dust on extraction, and Galaxy (added June 18, 2026) adds 30% more Ammunition when looting.
+Galaxy and Gummy are the rarest variants of all.

 Make the most of every Fortnite season